Joining Jesus in a New Missional Age

 “Traveling lightly together and following Jesus into the neighborhood."
 Luke 10

-Living Local Joining God (LLJG) is the missional experiment that ECCT launched in the fall of 2016.
+Joining Jesus in a New Missional Age (JJMA) is the missional experiment that ECCT launched in the fall of 2016.
 This two-year “try on” involves six parishes (one per Region) and the Tri-Town Missional Curacy in the NE Region.

 In short, we’re putting our time, talent, and treasure into play with a group of six to eight laypeople from each parish who serve as a Parish Guiding Team (PGT).
 Over the course of 18-24 months, this team of laypeople, led by a lay coach, learn and practice five disciplines that help these individuals grow more closely to Jesus as individual disciples and as a group of disciples.